Supermodel: 1960s–1970s

-In the 1970s is when many consider the origination of the supermodel, some models becoming more prominent as their names became more recognizable to the general public by commercial endorsements, magazine covers,posters, securing large sums of money for cosmetic contracts, TV appearances and movie roles.
+In the 1970s is when many consider the origin of the supermodel, some models becoming more prominent as their names became more recognizable to the general public by commercial endorsements, magazine covers, posters, securing large sums of money for cosmetic contracts, TV appearances and movie roles.
 Sports Illustrated editor Jule Campbell abandoned then-current modeling trends for its fledgling Sports Illustrated Swimsuit Issue by photographing "bigger and healthier" California models, and captioning the photographs with their names, turning many of them into household names and establishing the swimsuit issue as a cornerstone of supermodel status.

-In 1973, Lauren Hutton became the first model to receive a contract from a cosmetics company, when Revlon hired her to sell their Ultima line.
+In 1973, Lauren Hutton became the first model to receive a contract from a cosmetics company when Revlon hired her to sell their Ultima line.
 She has also appeared on the cover of Vogue 26 times.
-Naomi Sims is considered to be the first black supermodel.
-Donyale Luna, Beverly Johnson and Iman have also been referred to as the first black supermodel.

 In 1975, Margaux Hemingway landed a then-unprecedented million-dollar contract as the face of Fabergé's Babe perfume and the same year, appeared on the cover of Time magazine, labelled as one of the "New Beauties", giving further name recognition to fashion models.

-Christie Brinkley has the distinction of having the longest running cosmetics contract of any model in history when she represented CoverGirl for twenty five years.
+Christie Brinkley has the distinction of having the longest-running cosmetics contract of any model in history when she represented CoverGirl for twenty five years.